2014 Events Observed by the Diverse People of the United States

 On this date in 1954, racial segregation in public schools was unanimously ruled unconstitutional by the Supreme Court in Brown v.
 Board of Education of Topeka, as a violation of the Fourteenth Amendment clause guaranteeing equal protection under the law.

-Beginning at sunset on the day before (May 26), this Jewish festival celebrates the giving of the Ten Commandments to Moses and the Israelites.
+Beginning at sunset on May 23 and ending on the evening of May 25, this Jewish festival celebrates the giving of the Ten Commandments to Moses and the Israelites.

 International Day for Biological Diversity